25HoursaDay/25Embed/README.md

 <h1>Further Protection</h1>
 <p>To further protect your content, you may want to do some of the following:</p>
 <p>Add authentication like <a href="https://auth0.com/">Auth0</a>.</p>
+<p>Use HTTP headers or meta tags on your site.
+Many of the settings have better alternatives as HTTP headers and meta tags.</p>